poulsp/docker-Alice-Linux-x86/README.md

-# docker-Alice-Linux-x86.
+x# docker-Alice-Linux-x86.
 Let ProjectAlice run in a docker container.

 I run it on a Ubuntu Destop.
-I have only used it with Google ASR, fallback to Snips ASR and Amazon Polly TTS.
+You can **only run it with** Google ASR, fallback to Snips ASR and Amazon Polly TTS for now.
 As this is work in progress. it will be a good idea to make an update occasionally after you have installed it or fiddle with it yourself.
 ```
 "git stash"